-Certain of our tax-paying entities have individually experienced losses on a cumulative three year basis or have tax attributes that may expire unused.
+Certain of our tax-paying entities have individually experienced losses on a cumulative three year basis.
 In addition, one of our tax-paying entities has recorded a valuation allowance on substantially all of its deferred tax assets due to the combined effect of operating losses in certain subsidiaries of that entity as well as foreign taxes that together substantially offset any U.S. tax liability.
 Taking into account all available information, we cannot determine that it is more likely than not that deferred tax assets held by these entities will be realized.
-Consequently, we have recorded valuation allowances on \$61.5 million of deferred tax assets held by these entities as of December 31, 2017.
+Consequently, we have recorded valuation allowances on \$54 million of deferred tax assets held by these entities as of December 31, 2017.